|55 Kenosia Avenue

 This disease is commonly found in conjunction with other disorders (comorbidity), especially those that weaken the immune system.
 Some disorders that increase the predisposition to Fournier gangrene are diabetes mellitus, profound obesity, cirrhosis, interference with the blood supply to the pelvis, and various malignancies.

-Portals of entry for the bacteria, fungi, and/or viruses responsible for a particular case of Fournier gangrene are generally either colorectal, urogenital or cutaneous in origin.
-Anorectal abscesses, urinary tract infections, improperly sterilized surgical instrumentation and other contributing factors have all been implicated.
+Portals of entry for the bacteria, fungi, and/or viruses responsible for a particular case of Fournier gangrene are generally colorectal, urogenital or cutaneous in origin.
+Anorectal abscesses, urinary tract infections, surgical instrumentation and other contributing factors have all been implicated.
 Some cases continue to be of unknown cause (idiopathic).
 Why this process occasionally develops in individuals with common ailments is still not understood.

 There are many ways for the virulent microorganism to gain access to the host, where the compromised immunological system is unable to prevent the infection from taking hold.
 The virulence of the resulting disorder is thought to be enhanced by the toxins and enzymes produced by the combination of microorganisms (synergy).